 Instead, slide the blade of a pair of scissors down the hair in the direction of growth.

-If you're not too confident about removing a mat with scissors, why not take your Cocker to a professional groomer and have them cut it out for you?
+If you're not too confident about removing a mat with scissors, why not take your dog to a professional groomer and have them cut it out for you?

-When brushing your dog's ears, it's best to gently comb out any tangles or matting under and behind the ear before you begin brushing.
+When brushing your dog's ears, gently comb out any tangles or matting under and behind the ear before you begin brushing.

-Cocker's tend to have a lot of fur at the opening of their ears which can prevent fresh air getting into the ear canal, creating a moist area where bacteria can thrive.
+Cocker's tend to have a lot of fur at the opening of their ears (and just beneath) which can prevent fresh air getting into the ear canal, creating a moist area where bacteria can thrive.

-Following a severe ear infection, I now trim away this hair as best I can to help get the air circulating - follow the link above if you'd like to learn how to remove this hair.
+Following a severe ear infection in my Cocker, I now trim away the hair as best I can to help get the air circulating - follow the link if you'd like to learn how to remove this hair.

 For the leathers, I recommend you first use a slicker brush on each side to remove as much loose hair as you can.